voltagead/flaming-ironman/coding-standards/css/readme.md

 Split discrete chunks of code into their own files, which are concatenated during a build step.

-Use hypen case, not camel or underscore (snake)
+Use hyphen case, not camel or underscore (snake)

 If there are multiple selectors, place one selector per line.
 Exceptions to this rule should be fairly apparent, such as similar rulesets that only carry one declaration each.